-Legislators in Sacramento have enacted traffic laws that cover everything from car insurance to driving under the influence (DUI) to determining who is at fault in a car accident.
+Legislators in each State have enacted traffic laws that cover everything from car insurance to driving under the influence (DUI) to determining who is at fault in a car accident.
 If you break any of these laws and cause an auto accident, you may end up in jail or have your driving license suspended.
 To avoid these legal repercussions, you should seek legal advice from the best car accident lawyer in Sacramento.
-Some of the key aspects of Sacramento car accident laws include:
+Some of the key aspects of other State car accident laws include:

 Car Insurance Laws